February 25, 2025

 Finally, some cards mix 0% APRs on new purchases and transfers with various types of rewards, such as airline miles.
 However, the rewards on transfers aren't usually significant enough to warrant making them a significant factor in your choice of card.

-If you plan to invest the proceeds of the debt you take on with a 0% APR credit card in revenue-producing opportunities that will generate enough cash flow to pay the card off within the introductory period, the transaction becomes, essentially, an interest-free business loan.
+A 0% APR credit card can double as an interest-free business loan, essentially.
+To do this, invest the proceeds of the debt you take on in revenue-producing activities that will generate enough cash flow to pay off the card within the introductory period.

-Divide the amount you borrow by the number of months in the introductory period and ensure you can pay that amount each month.
-In the example above, paying $1,667 each month on a $20,000 credit card balance with a 12-month 0% introductory offer rate and a 19.44% variable apr rate thereafter saves the entrepreneur a minimum of $3,888 in interest expense on the initial borrowing.
+In the example above, paying $1,667 each month on a $20,000 credit card balance with a 12-month 0% introductory offer rate and a 19.44% variable APR rate thereafter saves the entrepreneur a minimum of $3,888 in interest expense on the initial borrowing.

 Remember these important caveats: